 NOTE: This course is designed for those who have a strong math background.
-It can be taken for Dual Enrollment credit through Nebraska Wesleyan University.
+It can be taken for dual credit.
 Students will be expected to take the AP Calculus AB exam in the Spring.
 Successfully completing this course and passing the AP exam could lead to one semester of college math credit.

-PREREQUISITE: Precalculus (grade of B+ or better or teacher permission) or Honors Precalculus (grade of C or better or teacher permission.)
+PREREQUISITE: Honors Precalculus (grade of C or better) or teacher permission, or Precalculus with teacher permission.